kemiolorunfemi/LITA_Tech-Projects/README.md

   1. For Data Cleaning
   2. For Analysis
   3. For Data Visualization
-Analysis via ,Microsoft Excel led to the creation of Pivot Tables used to organize, summarize, and Filter the Data set for ease of interpretation.
+Analysis via Microsoft Excel led to the creation of Pivot Tables used to organize, summarize, and Filter the Data set for ease of interpretation.
 Visuals like Bar Charts and Histograms were created for prompt understanding of key Sales trends

 - SQL - Structured Query Language for data validation